Blog

 Managing Multiple Mental Health Issues and Addiction

-A term similar to dual-diagnosis disorder you may have heard of is comorbidity.
-This term refers to the co-occurrence of two or more disorders, which can include a combination of mental health disorders and/or substance use disorders.
+A term similar to dual-diagnosis disorder you may have heard of is comorbidity – a term that refers to the co-occurrence of two or more disorders, which can include a combination of mental health disorders and/or substance use disorders.
 A substance use disorder or addiction problem does not have to be one of the conditions.
 This can refer to, for example, someone with bipolar disorder and anxiety and is not the same as having a dual-diagnosis disorder.
-(National Institute on Drug Abuse)[8].
+(National Institute on Drug Abuse).

 It is possible, however, to have more than one psychiatric condition and a substance use disorder.
 A diagnosis is typically determined after a comprehensive psychological evaluation, which assesses various mental health and substance use concerns.
-This will occur during your introduction to treatment and assist you and your provider in recognizing the issues that need to be addressed and the best ways to do so.
+This will occur during your introduction to treatment and assist both you and your provider in recognizing the issues that need to be addressed as well as the best ways in which to do so.

 Resources to Manage Addiction and Mental Illness